-Simple childlike curiosity with no agenda except to know–that’s it.
+Today, many wait for an order to act.
+But simple childlike curiosity with no agenda except to know–that’s the real path.
 That is the precious commodity, the secret weapon.
 Kids have that wide-eyed wonderment when they take apart their first toy to figure out how it works–and so should you.
 As simplistic as it sounds, maintaining childlike wonder and enthusiasm keeps your mental doors open.

 His life changed when he took a tour of Universal Studios at the age of seventeen.
 The tour didn’t make it to where all the action was, so Spielberg took his own action.
 He sneaked off to watch the filming of a real movie.
 Later, he ended up meeting the head of Universal’s editorial department, who expressed an interest in one of his early films.